Developers

 A typical agent session

-> Use index365 to audit acme.com and fix what it finds.
+> Use index365 to audit yoursite.com and fix what it finds.

 1. list_projects -> resolve the project id